A Converse Robust-Safety Theorem for Differential Inclusions: Abstract

 \section{Abstract}

-This paper presents converse theorems for robust safety in terms of barrier functions for continuous-time systems modeled by differential inclusions.
-Appropriate infinitesimal conditions are shown to be both necessary and sufficient under mild conditions on the considered system and the specified safe and unsafe regions.
-More precisely, for a robustly-safe system, we propose a construction of a barrier function in terms of the time-to-impact function with respect to a specifically constructed reachable set.
-Using techniques from set-valued and nonsmooth analysis, we show that such a function, although being only semicontinuous, certifies robust safety by verifying a non-infinitesimal condition; namely, a condition involving the system's solutions.
-Furthermore, we propose to refine the aforementioned construction, using integral techniques available in the literature.
-As a result, we provide a necessary and sufficient condition for robust safety that is infinitesimal; namely, it involves only the barrier function and the system's right-hand side.
-In comparison to the existing converse robust safety theorems, our result is more general as it allows the safety region to be unbounded, the right-hand side to be a general continuous set-valued map, and the solutions to be non-unique.
+This paper establishes the equivalence between robust safety and the existence of a barrier function certificate for differential inclusions.
+More precisely, for a robustly-safe differential inclusion, a barrier function is constructed as the time-to-impact function with respect to a specifically-constructed reachable set.
+Using techniques from set-valued and nonsmooth analysis, we show that such a function, although being possibly discontinuous, certifies robust safety by verifying a condition involving the system's solutions.
+Furthermore, we refine this construction, using smoothing techniques from the literature of converse Lyapunov theory, to provide a smooth barrier certificate that certifies robust safety by verifying a condition involving only the barrier function and the system's dynamics.
+In comparison with existing converse robust-safety theorems, our results are more general as they allow the safety region to be unbounded, the dynamics to be a general continuous set-valued map, and the solutions to be non-unique.